 Volume, intensity, frequency.
 The basics of proper programming in strength training.
-Obviously, if your program doesn't deliver results you expect then you screwed up in one of these three.
-Of course, if you didn't screw up to make the resistance progressively harder over time (which is the most lame mistake you can make in your program, by the way).
+Obviously, if your program doesn’t deliver results you expect, then you screwed up in one of these three.
+Of course, assuming that you already made training resistance progressively harder over time.
 Seems that people nowadays have no idea how to find right and, importantly, proper balance between volume, intensity and frequency.
-So if these three strength training variables are so important then how you can mix them right?
+So if these three strength training variables are so important, then how can you mix them right?
 This article will explain you how.
 But at first you need brief overview of what volume, intensity and frequency are.

 In couple of words, training volume is amount of work done.
 It can be measured in different ways.
-For example, training volume can be measured in total reps per exercise, in total amount of sets per training session, in total amount of weight lifted in exercise per training session, in total amount of sets or reps per day or per week, or per year etc. Proper training volume is regulated by recovery ability of the person and his/her goal.
-If your goal is pure strength or sparing strength and muscle during calorie deficit then you need less volume.
-If your goal is to build muscle then you definitely need more (and some individuals grow only if you add even more volume).
+For example, training volume can be estimated in total reps per exercise, in total amount of sets per training session, in total amount of weight lifted in exercise per training session, in total amount of sets or reps per day or per week, or per year etc. Proper training volume is regulated by recovery ability of the person and his/her goal.
+If your goal is pure strength or sparing strength and muscle during calorie deficit, then you need less volume.
+If your goal is to build muscle, then you definitely need more (and some individuals grow only if you add even more volume than that).
 Most of bodybuilding routines nowadays are plain old high-volume training.

 Training intensity, in layman terms, is how hard you train.
-In more scientific words it is the percentage of your 1 repetition maximum.
-The closer your working weight to 1RM the harder you work, the higher the intensity, the less reps you will be able to perform in set, the more time you'll need to fully recover between sets, the less total sets you'll be able to perform etc. Intensity is very important in gaining strength as well as in building muscle, as well as in sparring muscle during calorie restriction diet.
+In words that are more scientific, it is the percentage of your 1 repetition maximum.
+The closer your working weight to 1RM – the harder you work, the higher the intensity, the less reps you will be able to perform in set, the more time you’ll need to fully recover between sets, the less total sets you’ll be able to perform etc. Intensity is very important in gaining strength as well as in building muscle, as well as in sparring muscle during calorie restriction diet.
 It should be kept pretty high if your goal is pure strength and/or getting ripped.
-But if your goal is building as much muscle as possible you need a bit lower intensity to allow more volume.
+However, if your goal is building as much muscle as possible you need a bit lower intensity to allow more volume.

 How to Mix Them Properly?